kjhealy/covdata/README.md

 [![R build status](https://github.com/kjhealy/covdata/workflows/R-CMD-check/badge.svg)](https://github.com/kjhealy/covdata/actions)
 <!-- badges: end -->

-`covdata` is a data package for R. It provides COVID-19 related data from four sources:
+`covdata` is a data package for R. It provides COVID-19 related data from the following sources:

 - National level case and morality data from the [European Centers for Disease Control](https://www.ecdc.europa.eu/en).
 - State-level case and mortality data for the United States from the [COVID Tracking Project](https://covidtracking.com).